 With limited resources, the priority of our service goes to the current/former homeless or those who are at risk of becoming homeless.
 The homeless population includes those who are laid off or evicted from their homes due to the economic downturn.
 Some are victims of abuse and broken homes, chronic substance abuse, domestic violence, divorce, and emotional issues.
 Many haven’t had good role models and suffer from poor life skills.
 Some are employable but can’t find work.
-Many have lost hope and motivation.
-Needs are great.
-Today, we offer other programs besides rental assistance to those who are homeless.
-One of the areas we serve is by providing weekly meals.
-However, we are aware that feeding is just the start.
-We are called to serve beyond feeding, and guide toward healing and self-sufficient life.
+Most have lost hope and motivation.
+Their needs are great.
+Feeding is just basic.
+We are called to serve beyond feeding and guide toward healing and self-sufficient life.

 WHO SUPPORTS US?

 Up to now, the major financial supporters have been Korean immigrants with occasional support from the Korean-American community.
-The size of monetary contributions range from $10-$2,000 at a time.
+As our ministry grows continually, however, our donors are getting diversified.
 Some support us with in-kind donations.
 We have many generous donors/volunteers who willingly share their blessings with the local homeless.
 We thank God for them.
 Praise the Lord!

 WHO ARE OUR MISSION PARTNERS?

 For Edmonds/Lynnwood Fridays dinner (5:30pm), we host with a partnership with Maplewood Presbyterian Church.
 For Tacoma/Lakewood Thursdays dinner (5:00pm), we host with a partnership with Manitou Park Presbyterian Church.
 Weekly dinners are offered by local Korean-American churches and individuals along with the host church.
-We partner with other churches for emergency assistance, labor works, motel rooms, holiday events, etc. Without partnership, this mission is impossible!
+We partner with other churches or agencies, such as 211, Verdant Health Commission, YWCA Pathway, Catholic Community Services, Volunteers of America, Emergency Cold Weather Shelter, and Homage Senior Service, for new start rental assistance, crisis intervention, emergency motel stay, Christmas motel stays, etc. Without partnership, this mission is impossible!
 Together and with God’s help, we see miracles.